-That's a true saying: Machines are amplifiers, amplifiers of our inherent abilities.
-Machines ae not moral or immoral; they're amoral.
+That's a true saying: machines are amplifiers, amplifiers of our inherent abilities.
+Machines are not moral or immoral; they're amoral.
 They can be used for good or bad.

 One old story, told in a new way, burst on the modern world in the '70s.
 Everyone knows his name: Darth Vader.